-Combining with the Old Ghost Road to form a loop, this connector ride starts (and being a loop, finishes) at the northern end of the Old Ghost Road, near Seddonville, and takes in the aptly named Charming Creek and formidable Denniston Shortcut.
-It also intersects the Westport to Old Ghost Road Heartland Ride, a short trip to the town of Westport.
+Combining with The Old Ghost Road to form a loop, this connector ride starts (and being a loop, finishes) at the northern end of the Old Ghost Road, near Seddonville, and takes in the aptly named Charming Creek (CURRENTLY CLOSED – SEE TRAIL DETAIL BELOW) and formidable Denniston Shortcut.
+It also intersects the Westport to The Old Ghost Road Heartland Ride, a short trip to the town of Westport.

 Note that although New Zealand Cycle Trail signage is present at most key intersections, it is imperative to plan your route carefully and carry a detailed topographical map.
 A couple of vital grid references are given below.